 (4) The winner will be announced by March 29, 2018.

 Cooper Graves, born and raised in Middleburg, has been awarded the 2017-18 Archwood Scholarship.
 Cooper's favorite subjects are English and History and he loves to read anything historical, both fiction and non-fiction.
 He enjoys tennis and looks forward to playing on the Wakefield team.
 One of his favorite service activities was the work he did with Team Saturday, mentoring students from the community and helping develop imaginations kits to help improve the town of Middleburg.

 Cooper is honored to be the 2017-18 recipient of the Archwood Scholarship and will continue to strive to uphold the values of interests in and commitment to engagement inside and outside of the classroom.

 Cooper previously attended Hill School.

 Chelsea Mulkerin, of Gainesville, is the 2016-17 Archwood Scholar.
 Chelsea has a passion for math and for a variety of sports.
 She is on travel basketball, volleyball and soccer teams; she has lead her travel soccer team as captain for the past three years.
 In 6th grade, she won "Most well-rounded student" award for her accomplishments both as a student, athlete, violinist, and as a volunteer to her community.

 2014-15: Sofia Olmstead

-Sofia Olmstead of Nokesville was awarded the Wakefield School Archwood Scholarship in 2014.
-Sofia is an avid reader (especially nonfiction) whose favorite subject is social studies.
-She also enjoys photography.
+Sofia Olmstead, of Nokesville, was awarded the first Wakefield School Archwood Scholarship in 2014.
+Sofia is an avid reader (especially nonfiction) and her favorite subject in school is social studies.
+One of her favorite activities outside of school is photography.